openstack/nova-specs/specs/ussuri/approved/flavor-extra-spec-validators.rst

     ]

-Regardless of the source of the extra spec validator, they will be used by the API behind the :command:`openstack flavor set` command.
+Regardless of the source of the extra spec validator, they will be used by the ``flavors/{flavor_id}/os-extra_specs`` API.
 A microversion will be introduced for this API to avoid breaking existing tools that are inadvertently setting the wrong values.

 Key validation
 --------------